abcdvvvv/Automatic-distillation-sequence-synthesis-framework/README.md

 % Corresponds to the price defined in the `src/get_utility_price.m` utility_set = 1;

-% Whether to adjust the column pressure.
-1 is recommend. colpressure = 1;
+% colpressure is used to control whether the column pressure is optimized (1) or not (0).
+If optimizing, ensure property analysis has been added as indicated below. colpressure = 1;

 % Automatic addition of physical property analysis